 The best testimonies are the millions of dollars that are being regularly pumped into the CPC pricing model.

 What is CPM (Cost Per Thousand Impressions)?

-It is an advertising model which is used on websites wherein advertisers have to pay when their Ad is shown for a certain number of times regardless whether it is clicked on or it is not clicked.
+It is an advertising model used on websites wherein advertisers have to pay when their Ad is shown for a certain number of times regardless of whether it is clicked on or not clicked.

 At the initial stages, CPM was actively promoted by big portals such as AOL and Yahoo.

 It turned out to be a great revenue generator for them, being largely risk-free.